AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 - **Integrated Egress FQDN and NAT function** simplifies deploying FQDN service.
 Aviatrix Controller automatically replaces the existing AWS NAT Gateway route entry in AWS route table, if there is any, with Aviatrix gateway entry to minimize downtime and simplify deployment when launching FQDN service.

 - **Egress FQDN and Stateful Firewall interoperability** allows both services to operate together.
-You can use base Deny All for all your IP address based rules and still use Whielist FQDN for host name based rules at the same time.
+You can use base Deny All for all your IP address based rules and still use Whitelist FQDN for host name based rules at the same time.

 2. Transit Network
 --------------------